10 Top Business Tips for Starting a Business That Will Succeed

 1) Be Passionate

 You don't have to love whatever your business is about (and probably shouldn't), but you do have to be fired up about it.
-You're going to devote a lot of time and energy to starting a business and building it into a successful enterprise, so it's really important that you truly deeply enjoy what you do, whether it be running fishing charters, creating pottery or providing financial advice.
-Make sure you're on the right track by asking yourself these three questions before you do anything else.
+You're going to devote a lot of time and energy to starting a business and building it into a successful enterprise, so it's really important that you truly deeply enjoy what you do, whether it be running fishing charters, creating pottery, or providing financial advice.

 2) Start While You Are Still Employed

 How long can most people live without money?
 Not long.
 And it may be a long time before your new business actually makes any profits.
-Being employed while you're starting a business means money in your pocket while you're going through the start up process.
-Not employed right now or can't continue in your current job?
-Read How to Get Your New Small Business to Make Money.
+Being employed while you're starting a business means money in your pocket while you're going through the start-up process.

 3) Don't Do it Alone

-You need a support system while you're starting a business (and afterwards).
-A family member or friend that you can bounce ideas off and who will listen sympathetically to the latest business start up crisis is invaluable.
-Even better, find a mentor or, if you qualify, apply for a business start up program such as the ones provided through Futurpreneur Canada.
+You need a support system while you're starting a business (and afterward).
+A family member or friend that you can bounce ideas off and who will listen sympathetically to the latest business start-up crisis is invaluable.
+Even better, find a mentor or, if you qualify, apply for a business start-up program such as the ones provided through Futurpreneur Canada.
 When you're starting a business experienced guidance is the best support system of all.

 4) Get Clients or Customers Lined Up